-Programs are encouraged to develop their own internal approval process for all members of the thesis/project/dissertation committee.
-If applicable.
+Programs are encouraged to develop their own internal approval process for all members of the thesis/project/dissertation committee, if applicable.

 Theses, projects, and dissertations are reviewed for formatting and checked for plagiarism using Turnitin. com before being published on Scholarworks.

 Manuscripts are accepted each term, and the submission deadline is typically the end of the 12th week of the semester.
-Deadlines and formatting requirements are posted on the Graduate Studies website.
+The thesis submission process, deadlines, and formatting requirements are posted on the Graduate Studies website.